 The University is accredited by the Higher Learning Commission.

-The University offers a bachelor of arts (B.A.) and a bachelor of science (B.S.) in economics.
+The University offers a bachelor of science (B.S.) in economics.

 This degree program offers the opportunity for concentrated study of traditional economic theory as well as specific economic and social issues, including:

 Each student works with an advisor to create a customized program that meets specific career goals.
 This type of planning is particularly attractive to students interested in pursuing graduate study in economics, law, business, journalism, or the social sciences.

 In addition to coursework, internships and co-op work experiences are available for students interested in careers in business management, government administration, labor relations, economic analysis, banking, and urban planning.